 A public defender is a lawyer who represents people in criminal (not civil) cases who cannot afford to hire a private lawyer.
 Public defenders are paid by the State, and the county or counties comprising the judicial circuit may supplement the salary.
 OCGA 17-12-25 People who cannot afford to hire a lawyer are deemed to be “indigent.”
 If you are indigent, you may qualify for free representation by a public defender.
-To know whether you qualify, you will need to fill out an application for a public defender.
-If your application is approved, the public defender will be your attorney.
-However, public defenders have very little time and resources to work on your case and result in poorer success, according to research done by the Justice Policy Institute.
+To know whether you qualify, you will need to fill out an application, and the public defender’s office will determine if you qualify.
+However, public defenders have limited time and resources to work on your case and result in poorer success, according to research done by the Justice Policy Institute.
 Overloaded Public Defense Systems Result in More Prison Time, Less Justice.

 I enjoy my profession so much that I teach criminal law and criminal procedure to students at Georgia Southern University!

 Every person is presumed to be innocent until the government proves every element of the crime beyond a reasonable doubt.
 Criminal charges do not have to mean the end of a school or work career.

 I’d love the chance to help you and your family.
 Call me at (912) 764-7388 or toll free at (877) 627-7452.

 Fear of the Unknown: What is the Outcome Going to Be?